SwissLife-OSS/HotChocolate.Extensions/README.md

 services.AddSingleton<IResourcesProvider, MyResourcesProvider>();
 ```

-The alternative way is to implement both IStringLocalizerFactory and IStringLocalizer interfaces.
+The alternative way is to implement both the IStringLocalizerFactory and IStringLocalizer interfaces.
-Also we can use resource type marker classes.
+Additionally, we can use resource type marker classes.
-It overrides all logic related to IResourcesProvider interface usage.
+This approach overrides all logic related to the usage of the IResourcesProvider interface.
 ```csharp
 namespace Namespace.Namespace1.Namespace2;